GoAuditsGoAudits

 A licensed fire extinguisher maintenance contractor must conduct an annual inspection to ensure that the extinguishers are fully pressurized, have the correct weight, and are free of damage.
 The inspector may also perform a pull test on the pin, replace seals, and provide a dated inspection tag.
 If an extinguisher fails the inspection, it will need to be replaced.

-During the annual inspection, it is recommended to review the inspection documentation to ensure that it is complete, and stored properly and that the appropriate personnel know where and how to access the records.
+During the annual inspection, it is recommended to review the inspection documentation to ensure that it is complete, stored properly, and that the appropriate personnel know where and how to access the records.

 Let’s see how you can perform a fire extinguisher check effectively to overcome the issues listed above.